Ownership of Rangers F.C.: Blue Knights

 The start of 2015 saw Ashley's control over Rangers weakened as deals were made with a consortium led by Dave King, to purchase the shareholding of Laxey Partners which had stood at 16%.
 King took control of a 14.57% stake and two weeks later called for EGM on 16 January.
 During the run up to the EGM, the incumbent Rangers board agreed £10m funding deal with Sports Direct.
 The agreement saw Sports Direct hold a floating charge over Rangers Training Centre, Edmiston House, the Albion Car Park and the club's registered trademarks.
 Sports Direct was also transferred 26% of Rangers' share in Rangers Retail Limited (Rangers previously held 51% with Sports Direct holding 49%).

-The month of February a large volume of share purchase and Rangers supporters groups are heavily involved.
-With the writing apparently on the wall, Rangers director James Easdale resigned just over a week before the EGM and chairman Somers departed with fours days to go.
+The month of February saw a large volume of shares purchased and Rangers supporters groups were heavily involved.
+With the writing apparently on the wall, Rangers director James Easdale resigned just over a week before the EGM and chairman Somers departed with four days to go.
 The SFA's investigation into Ashley concluded at the beginning of March with Ashley being deemed to have broken rules on dual ownership due to his influence on the affairs of Rangers, he was fined £7,500, and Rangers were subsequently fined £5,500 over a month later for their lack of governance.
 Just two days before the EGM, the clubs Nominated adviser, WH Ireland, resigned resulting shares in the Plc being suspended.
 The outcome of the EGM was a decisive victory for King's consortium with Derek Llambias and finance director Barry Leach being voted off the board and King, Paul Murray and John Giligan moving in.
 Both King and Murray subsequently applied to be passed as a fit and proper person by the SFA with the later being cleared at the beginning of May.
 Further board appointments were made with John Bennett and Chris Graham added to the Plc board as non-executive directors and James Blair was appointed company secretary, on the same day Rangers suspended Llambias, Leach and Sandy Easdale from its football club board pending an internal investigation.

-Meanwhile the police probed the role of Mike Ashley and Sports Direct in the Rangers takeover and searched the companies headquarters.
+Meanwhile, the police probed the role of Mike Ashley and Sports Direct in the Rangers takeover and searched the companies headquarters.
 This was rumored to be the reason that Ashley demanded the repayment of his £5m loan to the club.
 Rangers set the date of the general meeting for June 2015 and added its own resolutions and proposals.
-On 19 May King was passed fit and proper by the SFA and became Chairman of the club on 22 May.
+On 19 May King was passed fit and proper by the SFA and became chairman of the club on 22 May.
 On the same day King also loaned the club an additional £1.5m.

 On 23 June 2017, Mike Ashley sold his entire Rangers shareholding to Club 1872 and Julian Wolhardt.